 When I had shown this to Herbert and had put it in the fire—but not before we had both got it by heart—we considered what to do.
 For, of course my being disabled could now be no longer kept out of view.

 “I have thought it over again and again,” said Herbert, “and I think I know a better course than taking a Thames waterman.
 Take Startop.
-A good fellow, a skilled hand, fond of us, and enthusiastic and honorable.”
+A good fellow, a skilled hand, fond of us, and enthusiastic and honourable.”

 I had thought of him more than once.